Jimmy-2/RecipeApp/README.md

 * - [ ] The 2nd tab will be a fragment screen that allows user to search recipes either by recipe keyword or by ingredients.
 The screen will display a recyclerview/list of recipes that fit the searched parameters.
 Clicking on any of these recyclerview/list items will lead to a recipeFragment for that item.
 Will be called searchRecipeFragment
 * - [ ] The 3rd tab will be a screen called searchCategoryFragment that allows the user to find recipes based on food categories.
 Clicking on any of the categories will lead to another screen called listCategoryFragment that will display a list of recipes based on the category.
 Will mostly follow the same layout as the searchRecipeFragment but without the search bar.
 * - [x] The 4th tab will be a screen called favoritesFragment.
 It will display a recyclerview populated with data from the favorites database.
 Users can also delete any of these items.
-* - [ ] Clicking on any of the recipes will lead to the recipeFragment for that recipe.
+* - [ ] Clicking on any of the recipes in favorites screen will lead to the recipeFragment for that recipe.
 * - [x] User can also add notes to recipes in their favorites list and edit/delete these notes,

 ### 2. Screen Archetypes